That-One-Nerd/KrovEngine/README.md

 - `.obj` file support
 - Simple physics
 - Dynamic cameras with collision detection
+- Up to 500k triangles at real-time

 ## What does it require?
-The Krov Engine requires 3 libraries pre-installed
+The Krov Engine requires 2 libraries pre-installed
-- GLM
 - OpenCV
 - CUDA